Eliot-Roxbergh/notes_pinephone/README.md

 # Give it a few minutes before giving up and reflashing or trying other firmware. (yes it is possible to restore old firmware if necessary [2])
 ```

 [1] - Comment:  There are different versions of firmware available but this one (01.002.01.002) should be the most likely to work (see [3]).
-Still, it is possible to use the latest image ([ADSP Version 01.003.01.003.](https://github.com/Biktorgj/quectel_eg25_recovery/raw/EG25GGBR07A08M2G_01.003.01.003/update/NON-HLOS.ubi)) to get some improvements (although in rare cases it introduces new issues [3]). \
+Still, it is possible to use the latest image ([ADSP Version 01.003.01.003.](https://github.com/Biktorgj/quectel_eg25_recovery/raw/EG25GGBR07A08M2G_01.003.01.003/update/NON-HLOS.ubi)) to get some improvements (although in rare cases it introduces new issues [3]).
+New version gave almost twice the 4G speed, and seemed to be more consistent, worked with Fello.\
 [2] - https://github.com/the-modem-distro/pinephone_modem_sdk \
 [3] - https://github.com/the-modem-distro/pinephone_modem_sdk/blob/kirkstone/docs/ADSP-CARRIERS.md